A golf cart is a great way to get around, even in cold and snowy weather.

 Regular Battery Charger

-The good news is that a typical battery charger pumps enough amperage to get your battery going in no time.
+The good news is that a typical battery charger pumps enough amperage to get your battery going quickly.

 The bad news is that overheating and overcharging your battery can occur, so you must take precautions when using this charger.